cdown/chrisdown.name/_posts/2020-01-13-1195725856-other-mysterious-numbers.md

 {% endhighlight %}

 Oh dear.
-Somebody is sending HTTP requests to NFS RPC, but at least we are outright rejecting the fragments outright instead of actually allocating/dirtying a gigabyte of memory.
+Somebody is sending HTTP requests to NFS RPC, but at least we are outright rejecting the fragments instead of actually allocating/dirtying a gigabyte of memory.

 Next up was finding out who's actually sending these requests. `rpcinfo -p` shows NFS is listening on the default port, 2049, so we can set up a trap with